lem7931/CUNYTV-MiniDV-Workflow/README.md

 	   checksumpackage -v $drag_package_here
 ```

 *Terminal will yell at you because the checksum does not match!
-But that is to be expected because we got rid of things and are now updating*
+But that is to be expected because we made changes to the packages*

 Finally, let's create a manifest with all the checksums!
 ```
 	  collectionchecksum $drag_package_here
 ```

-Run this on parent folders - gathers all checksums and creates a new manifest
+*Run this on parent folders - gathers all checksums and creates a new manifest*

 ## Resources: